 Matt Fedden – Surfmat Designer & Maker

 Matt was six when he made his first boat out of a beehive box and sailed it across Titley pond.
 He’s been making, mending and generally fooling around with hulls, boards and mats ever since.
-His multivariate skills as a craftsman extend from wood to metal to high-performance airbags.
+Matt started Mc Surfmats and continues to evolve his designs at Warpmats.

 “In college I studied bats and farming and followed this up by working for several years in West Africa and the Caribbean.
 When I returned to the UK I worked as a blacksmith and have done for the past 25 years.
 I’ve been keeping my hands busy designing and making work since.”